China Has No Right to Represent Taiwan, President Lai Says

 “Taiwan faces relentless challenges, and the world’s challenges are just as much our own,” Lai said.
 “And expanding authoritarianism is posing a host of challenges to the rules-based international order, threatening our hard-won free and democratic way of life.”

-His administration will focus on developing five “trusted industry sectors,” namely semiconductors, artificial intelligence, military, security and surveillance, and next-generation communications, Lai said.
+He said that his administration will focus on developing five “trusted industry sectors,” namely semiconductors, artificial intelligence, military, security and surveillance, and next-generation communications.

-Before his speech, Lai met with more than 140 foreign quests at the presidential office, including Tuvalu’s Prime Minister Feleti Teo, Palau’s Minister of State Gustav Aitaro, Rep. Debbie Lesko (R-Ariz.), Rep. Andy Biggs (R-Ariz.), Rep. Carol Miller (R-W.Va.), and several members of Japan’s House of Councilors.
+Before his speech, Lai met with more than 140 foreign guests at the Presidential Office, including Reps.
+Debbie Lesko (R-Ariz.), Andy Biggs (R-Ariz.), and Carol Miller (R-W.Va.).
 The three U.S. lawmakers arrived in Taiwan on Oct.
 6.

 ‘Calm and Rational’

-The Chinese military has ramped up its activities around Taiwan in recent years, including air sorties, naval deployment, and live-fire exercises.
-Just days after Lai’s inauguration in May, China launched what it called “punishment” military drills encircling the island.
+The Chinese military has ramped up its activities around Taiwan in recent years.
+Its actions have included air sorties, naval deployment, and live-fire exercises.
+Just days after Lai’s inauguration in May, China launched what it called “punishment” military drills around the island.

-Before Lai delivered his speech on Thursday, Taiwanese and Western officials warned China could stage more military drills in response to his address.
+Before Lai delivered his speech on Oct.
+10, Taiwanese and Western officials warned that China could stage more military drills in response to his address.

 “Even though we have not seen significant military activity or exercises following previous 10/10 speeches, we are prepared that Beijing may choose to use this as a pretext this year,” a senior U.S. administration official said on Oct.
 9. “We see no justification for a routine annual celebration to be used in this manner.
 Coercive actions like this against Taiwan and in the cross-Strait context, in our view, undermine cross-Strait stability.”